xcat2/xcat-core/docs/source/guides/admin-guides/references/man5/ipmi.5.rst

 \ **taggedvlan**\

- Bmcsetup will configure the network interface of the BMC to be tagged to the VLAN specified.
+ bmcsetup script will configure the network interface of the BMC to be tagged to the VLAN specified.